The Velofixer – Mobile Bicycle Repair

 Cargo bikes are Changing Cities as “People change their Mindsets”

 The acronym of our project, CCCB, stands for CityChangerCargoBike.
 Do you believe, like we do, that cargo bikes in particular have a huge potential to really change the face of our cities?

 “A lot of families are selling their car.
 They just don’t want to use their car anymore, they are sick of it.
 So they invest in a good cargo bike, in a family bike.
 It is a very positive change of course, one that needs strong support from the city itself.
 Brussels is changing.
 Slowly, but we are getting there.

-Cargo bikes are more visible and recognisable than normal bicycles.
+Cargo bikes are more visible and recognizable than normal bicycles.
 This helps putting pressure on the city administration to prepare the streets for them.
 City officials, families and retailers could work together to see the number of cargo bikes take off.
 We need more bike friendly infrastructure; some streets are too difficult for cargo bikes”.

 What are, in particular, the infrastructural needs of cargo bikers?